EC530/ci-cd-visaal23/MatrixMultiplication/ReadME.md

-# Matrix Multiplication with Time Measurement
+# Matrix Multiplication Package

-This assignment provides a Python implementation of a matrix multiplication function that not only computes the product of two matrices but also measures the computation time taken for the operation.
+This Python package provides a simple implementation of matrix multiplication.
+It includes robust error handling, logging, and a comprehensive testing suite built with Pytest.

 ## Features

-- Matrix multiplication of two matrices provided as lists of lists.
+- **Matrix Multiplication**: Multiply two matrices provided they have compatible dimensions.
-- Computation time measurement of the multiplication operation.
+- **Error Handling**: Gracefully handles errors related to incompatible matrix dimensions.
-- Validation of matrix dimensions before multiplication.
+- **Logging**: Logs the process of matrix multiplication, including successful operations and errors.
-- Error handling for incompatible matrices.
+- **Testing**: A suite of tests using Pytest to ensure the correctness of the multiplication operation.